Get The Help You Deserve

 • Example: A driver becomes absorbed in a lengthy phone conversation, losing awareness of their surroundings and failing to react to changing traffic conditions.

-• Using a GPS navigation system, whether on a smartphone or a separate device, can lead to distracted driving.
+• Using a GPS navigation system on a smartphone or a separate device can lead to distracted driving.
 Drivers may become preoccupied with inputting destinations or following navigation instructions, taking their attention away from the road.

 • Example: A driver enters an address into their GPS while driving, causing them to glance frequently at the device's screen and miss important traffic signals or road signs.